This guide walks you through how to set up and configure the Knowledge Base plugin.

 When a user clicks on the link in this widget, the source knowledge base location is recorded and can be analysed with the analytics module (see below).

-The module provides a way of analysing your knowledge base, helping you write better articles and fix issues where visitors are unable to get answers to their support queries.
+The analytics dashboard provides a way of analysing your knowledge base, helping you write better articles and fix issues where visitors are unable to get answers to their support queries.

 The analytics data is populated by usage, so over time you can assess views, feedback and search behaviour.